trondhindenes/awshelper/README.md

 You should use a root/sudo user to install it globally

 you can either use env vars to specify your profile:
 `AWS_PROFILE=mytest awshelper <command>` or
 `awshelper --profile mytest <command>` or
 `awshelper --profile=mytest <command>`.
 In any case, a named profile IS required (at least for now)

 If you're a fan of `awslogs` you can now run it using `awshelper`:
-`AWS_PROFILE=mytest pipenv run awshelper awslogs groups --aws-region eu-central-1`
+`AWS_PROFILE=mytest awshelper awslogs groups --aws-region eu-central-1`
+...or `eksctl`:
+`AWS_PROFILE=mytest awshelper eksctl create cluster -f eksfargate.yml`

 ## Limitations
 - awshelper streams stdout, but other output streams haven't been fully tested
 - non-utf characters in the out stream might fail (not tested)
-- a profile name IS needed - either specified using environment variables or parameters.
+- an AWS profile name IS needed - either specified using environment variables or parameters.
 If both are specified, the parameter "wins".
 - it will only work with profiles configured with `aws configure sso`.
 If you point to a profile with regular access key/secret, it won't work.

 ## Test using docker: